$ cd fundamentals-of-devops

 2 | The max_fail_percentage parameter tells Ansible to abort a deployment if more than this percent of servers hit an

-Ansible will not try to deploy the changes to any other servers, so you never lose more than one server to a broken
+single server hits an error, so you never lose more than one server to a broken update. |

 Let’s give the rolling deployment a shot.
-Update the text that the app responds with in app.js, as shown in Example 37:
+Update the text that the app responds with in app.js, as shown in Example 35:

 res.end('Fundamentals of DevOps!\n');